 The College welcomes applications from those who are inquisitive and enthusiastic about music, historically and analytically.
 A keen aural sense is essential; the ability to play a keyboard instrument at least moderately well is highly desirable.
 A reasonable fluency in writing harmony exercises is also desirable.
 Potential applicants are advised to take the Grade 8 Music Theory Examination of the Associated Board.
 Knowledge of a foreign language – especially French, German, or Italian – is helpful.

 More information about the courses available in the Music Tripos is available on the Faculty website:

-Interviews involve an unseen analysis, brief keyboard and aural tests, and a general discussion of topics in music.
-Candidates are also asked to sit a one-hour written test that requires them to harmonise phrases of a Bach chorale.
+Interviews involve a general discussion of topics in music.
+Candidates are also asked to sit a written test that requires them to harmonise phrases of a Bach chorale.
 We aim to admit about five candidates each year; conditional offers are typically A*AA, including Music but excluding Music Technology – comparable conditions are set for those taking the IB and other school-leaving examinations.
 Grade 8 Music Theory may be offered instead of Music A-level, or an EPQ in Music may be offered in addition to three A-levels.